Riddle Lake Trail

-delivers an easy day hike across the Continental Divide to one of Yellowstone’s backcountry lakes.
+Riddle Lake Trail delivers an easy day hike across the Continental Divide to one of Yellowstone’s backcountry lakes.
 The 5-mile round trip hike is almost as flat as the lake itself, with 100 hard-to-detect feet of elevation change.
 Riddle Lake is a beautiful blue body with a small beach.
 The lake is surrounded by lodgepole pine and mountain views.
 Even through the trail is easy enough for just about everyone, there is a good chance you will have the lake all to yourself, which is a bonus in this popular national park.

 The dirt single track begins at an elevation of 8,000 feet from a trailhead on South Entrance Road, just south of the West Thumb of Yellowstone Lake (home of the West Thumb Geyser Basin).
 The trail passes through tall pine forests and along grassy meadows.
 As you hike briskly along the verdant level landscape, keep an eye out for wildlife.
 This is a bear management area and Riddle Lake Trail actually closes to the public between April 30 and July 14 each year to avoid disturbing the bears.
 Outside that time frame, you should stay on the look out for bears.
 Make lots of noise while you hike, carry bear spray, and generally avoid hiking in the early morning if you prefer to avoid encounters with bears.
 You will pass several tree trunks covered in scratch marks, offering fresh evidence that bears frequent this area.

-After 1.75 miles of pleasant woodlands, the dirt track approaches a lily pad-covered marsh preceding Riddle Lake.
+After 1.75 miles of pleasant woodlands, the dirt track approaches a lily pad-covered marsh that precedes Riddle Lake.
 A blue streak appears at the east end of the marsh, and you will reach the lake after another quarter mile.
 Even more lily pads cover the shallows of the sizable lake.
 Riddle Lake covers 275 acres and is surrounded by pines.
 After reaching the water’s edge, you will have open views south toward Mount Sheridan and the Red Mountains.